Padmavathi-SJ/BYTS/java/OOPS.md

    **Method Overloading is called as Static Polymorphism or Compile-time Polymorphism in early binding.**
    **Method Overloading is a reference type Polymorphism.**
    **In Overloading method resolution is take and care by java compiler based on reference type.**

+## 10. Method Overriding:

+**1. Throught Is-A Relationship whatever Parent class has (properties, behaviors) are by defuault available to the child class.**
+**2. If child is not satisfied with parent behavior, then child can change that behavior by using Method Overriding.**